 These Chromebooks are called the Samsung Chromebook Pro, and the Samsung Chromebook Plus.

 The Pro will be available in April, and the Plus is available for pre-order today.

-Both devices will be convertible, weigh 2.38 lbs, come with a built in pen, and have a Quad-HD high resolution touch screen.
+Both devices will be convertible, weighing 2.38 lbs, come with a built-in pen, and have a Quad-HD high-resolution touch screen.

 According to the Best Buy listing, the Plus will have 4GB of RAM, a 12.3″ 2400 x 1600 display, 32GB of Flash Memory, 2 USB-C ports, 2 USB 3.0 ports (not clear if these are the same USB-C ports already mentioned, or two additional USB-A ports), an HDMI out, two microphones and a built-in pen.